surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/regime/hipaa/FII-SCF-IAC-0007-164-308a3iiB.policy.md

 category: ["HIPAA", "Compliance", "Healthcare"]
 ---

-# Appropriate Access Determination Policy
+# HIPAA Compliance Policy for Employee Access to EPHI

+## Introduction
+This policy outlines the procedures for determining the appropriateness of employee access to Electronic Protected Health Information (EPHI) in accordance with HIPAA control code 164.308(a)(3)(ii)(B).
+The objective is to ensure that access to EPHI is limited to authorized personnel only, thereby safeguarding patient confidentiality and maintaining compliance with regulatory requirements.

 ## Policy Statement

-The purpose of this policy is to establish guidelines for determining appropriate access to Electronic Protected Health Information (EPHI) by employees of [Organization Name].
-This policy ensures that access to EPHI is granted based on job responsibilities, thereby supporting compliance with the Health Insurance Portability and Accountability Act (HIPAA) and protecting the confidentiality, integrity, and availability of EPHI.
+The organization commits to implementing and maintaining procedures that evaluate and validate employee access to EPHI to ensure it is appropriate and necessary for their job functions.

 ## Scope

-This policy applies to all employees, contractors, and third-party vendors of [Organization Name] who have access to EPHI.
-This includes any personnel who manage, store, or utilize EPHI in the course of their duties.
+This policy applies to all employees, contractors, and third-party users who have potential access to EPHI stored or processed by the organization.

 ## Responsibilities

-- **Privacy Officer**: Responsible for overseeing the implementation of this policy and ensuring compliance with HIPAA regulations.
+- **Compliance Officer**: Oversee the implementation and enforcement of this policy, ensuring regular reviews and updates.
-- **IT Security Team**: Responsible for the technical implementation and maintenance of access controls and monitoring systems.
+- **IT Department**: Automate access control audits and maintain the integrity of access logs.
-- **HR Department**: Responsible for maintaining accurate records of employee roles and access permissions.
+- **Managers**: Evaluate employee roles and determine the necessity for access to EPHI during onboarding and role changes.
-- **Department Managers**: Responsible for identifying the specific access needs of their team members and communicating these to the IT Security Team.

 ## Evidence Collection Methods

-To ensure appropriate access to EPHI, the following evidence collection methods will be prioritized:

-### Automated Evidence Collection
+### Explanation

-- **OSquery**: Utilize OSquery to collect and validate endpoint configurations, ensuring that access levels to EPHI are appropriate based on user roles.

-- **API Integrations**: Implement API integrations with cloud service providers to automatically verify user access controls related to EPHI.
-This will ensure real-time monitoring and compliance with access policies.

-- **System Logs Ingestion**: Ingest system logs directly into **Surveilr** to confirm adherence to policy regarding access to EPHI.
-This includes tracking user access patterns and any unauthorized attempts to access EPHI.
+Procedures must be in place to assess and validate that employee access to EPHI aligns with their job responsibilities.
+This includes regular audits and reviews of access levels and permissions.

+### Machine Attestation
+- **Automated Audits**: Access levels to EPHI will be verified through automated audits of access logs ingested into Surveilr.
+These logs will be periodically reviewed to ensure that only authorized users maintain access.
+- **Endpoint Configuration**: Use `OSquery` to monitor and report on endpoint configurations related to access control for EPHI.

-### Human Attestation Methods
+### Human Attestation (if unavoidable)

-Human attestation methods will be utilized only when automation is impractical:

-- **Quarterly Certification by HR**: The HR manager must certify quarterly that access permissions for employees are reviewed and documented.
-This certification should include details of any changes made to access permissions.

-- **Access Review Report**: A signed access review report must be uploaded to **Surveilr**, including metadata such as the reviewer's name, date of review, and any findings or actions taken.
+- **Quarterly Reviews**: The Compliance Officer must review and sign the access control procedures quarterly.
+This signed documentation must be uploaded to Surveilr along with metadata including reviewer name, date, and outcome.
+- **Training Logs**: HR must maintain signed training logs of employees regarding EPHI access and handling, which will be submitted to Surveilr as evidence.

 ## Verification Criteria

-To verify that access determination procedures are effective, the following criteria will be assessed:

-- **Automated Evidence**: Regular audits of automated evidence collection methods (OSquery outputs, API integration logs, and Surveilr logs) will be conducted to ensure that access levels are in accordance with established policies.

-- **Human Attestation Effectiveness**: The quarterly certification and access review report should be submitted on time, with evidence of completed reviews stored in **Surveilr**.
-Any discrepancies or anomalies must be documented and addressed promptly.
+Access to EPHI will be considered appropriate if:
+- It aligns with the employee's job responsibilities.
+- It has been validated through automated audits or human attestation.
+- There are documented procedures in place that support the justification for access.

 ## Exceptions

-Any exceptions to this policy must be documented and approved by the Privacy Officer.
-Exceptions may be granted on a case-by-case basis, especially in situations where access is necessary for legal or regulatory compliance, or during emergency response scenarios.
+Exceptions to this policy must be documented and approved by the Compliance Officer.
+Any temporary access granted for specific projects must be closely monitored and revoked post-project completion.

 ## References

-- Health Insurance Portability and Accountability Act (HIPAA)
+- HIPAA Privacy Rule, 45 CFR §164.308(a)(3)(ii)(B)
+- Surveilr Documentation on Machine Attestation
-- National Institute of Standards and Technology (NIST) Guidelines on Access Control
+- Organizational Access Control Procedures

-- [Organization Name] Information Security Policy
+### _References_
+- HIPAA Privacy Rule, 45 CFR §164.308(a)(3)(ii)(B)
-- Surveilr Documentation for Evidence Ingestion and Reporting
+- Surveilr Documentation on Machine Attestation

-This policy will be reviewed and updated as necessary to ensure ongoing compliance and effectiveness in protecting EPHI.
+- Organizational Access Control Procedures